I have recently completed my PhD in the Design Department at Goldsmiths.

 Informed by critical design, psychoanalytic and feminist perspectives, this research is an example of the possibilities for design to expose unintended uses of technology, to challenge conventional user portrayals by depicting mothers as complex users, and to explore potentials for change.

-Two grants from the EPSRC Balance Network, have allowed me to run workshops sessions as part of my research (* see links at the bottom of this page).
-These have enabled me to develop design led approaches that are core elements in my investigation.
+Two grants from the EPSRC Balance Network, have allowed me to run design led workshop sessions as part of my research.
+Material Desires* explored the management of home and work identities.
+Conversation Pieces* explored the complex role of smartphones during childcare.
+These design activities became core elements in my investigation.

 I have also received a grant from the Foundation Scotland’s Fran Trust.

-I will be showing my artefacts and research at the V&A on the 11th November 2017, as part of their Digital Design Drop-in programme.
+I have shown my research artefacts at the V&A on the 11th November 2017, as part of their Digital Design Drop-in programme.

-Some of my work is on display at King’s College, London until the end of October, to coincide with the Anna Freud and Play Conference, held on 15/9/17.
+My work was on display at King’s College during October 2017, to coincide with the Anna Freud and Play Conference, held on 15/9/17.

 I have presented my work at the Freud Museum on the 9th August, 2017.
 Here is the link to this event.